 Satellite Communication for Air Traffic Management (Iris)

 Iris is part of the ARTES programme.
-It aims to make aviation safer by developing a new satellite-based air–ground communication system for Air Traffic Management (ATM).
+It aims to make aviation safer by developing a new satellite-based air–ground communication system for Air Traffic Management (ATM), in partnership with Inmarsat.

 Currently, aircraft are tracked by radar when over land and in coastal areas, and flight paths are negotiated by radio.
 However, once an aircraft heads out over the ocean ATM is no longer possible until it reenters continental airspace.
 This means that flight paths are difficult to adjust in response to adverse weather and other factors, and wide buffers must be maintained between aircraft flying in a given oceanic corridor.

 The Single European Sky ATM Research (SESAR) programme promises to boost efficiency, capacity and performance of ATM worldwide.
 Iris will provide the satcoms technology for this programme.